 Ball Diamond – Ball State Cardinals

-A new era for the program began in 2016 when the university completely renovated its 45 year-old Ball Diamond.
-The end results feel more like a brand new facility, since the new ballpark bares little resemblance to the previous stadium.
+A new era for the program began in 2016 when the university completely renovated its 45-year-old Ball Diamond.
+The results feel more like a brand new facility since the new ballpark bears little resemblance to the previous stadium.

 The benefits of the new stadium help assist Ball State in recruiting as other schools in the region have also upgraded their ballparks.